-Over the years, Timberwise have worked on a large number of waterproofing projects, of all sizes.
+Over the years, Timberwise has worked on a large number of waterproofing projects, of all sizes.
 From small Victorian cellars to larger commercial waterproofing projects we have a waterproofing solution to suit all different needs.
-Here we look at a recent basement waterproofing project for a former pub in Kent, the interiors hinted at its deep history – with timber beams and Tudor fires however the basement had been neglected over time and was showing signs of dampness.
+As a former pub in Kent, the interiors hinted at its deep history – with timber beams and Tudor fires however the basement had been neglected over time and was showing signs of dampness.

 Using an electronic moisture meter, an internal inspection of the internal walls was undertaken.
 After consideration of the instrumental readings, soluble salt contamination, and other relevant factors, it was assessed that the front bay and rear right-hand elevation wall within the property were affected by rising dampness and the installation of a chemical damp proof course was recommended.

-As the basement, by its very nature was below ground, our waterproofing specialist had to assume that it could ultimately be affected by ground water penetration and consequently, any waterproofing solution specified had to protect the basement against the potential risk of future water penetration.
+Like the basement, by its very nature was below ground, our waterproofing specialist had to assume that it could ultimately be affected by groundwater penetration and consequently, any waterproofing solution specified had to protect the basement against the potential risk of future water penetration.

 Damp Proofing System

 Complete with a 20-year guarantee, the damp proof course is a water-based system which is installed via injection into the wall.
 Through injection into pre-drilled holes, the DPC was introduced along the mortar course for maximum effect to combat the dampness.
 The damp proof cream diffused before curing to develop a continual water-repellent screen helping to stop dampness from rising up the wall.
 The chance of fluid leaking into neighbouring properties was also heavily reduced as there was no pressure used through the low-pressure injection process.